 Lean on Weber to reduce chassis costs, manage your West Coast imports

-With warehouse and trucking operations near the ports of LA, Long Beach and Oakland, Weber Logistics is a West Coast logistics leader.
+With warehouse and trucking operations near the major West Coast ports of LA, Long Beach and Oakland, Weber Logistics is a West Coast logistics leader.
 Weber is asset-based, with chassis rates significantly lower than what you would pay to rent at the port.
 We provide an integrated port-to-market solution – combining drayage, warehousing, and transportation – to optimize distribution of your products on the West Coast.
 To learn more about Weber’s services, contact us today.